HRSi LED Display

 - Built in blocking diode avoids conflict with other charging sources to the same battery.
 (See note 1 below)

 - Automatic voltage detection for 12 Volt or 24 Volt systems.
 (See note 2 below)

 - Built-in charge fuse protects the wiring circuit in the event of accidental reverse polarity connection.
 (See note 3 below)

-HRSi Notes: 1.
+HRSi Installation Notes: 1.
 Solar panels must be fitted with diodes 2.
-Batteries must be connected first for auto detection 3.
-Care should be taken when connecting the HRSi, as with all electrical devices, reverse polarity connection will cause damage to the HRSi
+Batteries must be connected first for auto voltage detection and setting 3.
+Care should be taken when connecting the HRSi, as with all electrical devices, reverse polarity connection will cause damage to the HRSi.

 Upgrading your turbine?
 If you currently have an HRSi controller, it should be a Rev 2 model to be compatible with the latest turbine.
 Check the label on the reverse of the device.